taxintt/lambroll/README.md

 If you need to allow access from any CloudFront distributions in your account, you can specify `SourceArn` as `arn:aws:cloudfront::123456789012:distribution/*`.

+Specifying `SourceArn` as `*` is not recommended because it allows access from any CloudFront distribution in any AWS account.

 ## LICENSE

 MIT License